 This is the foundational piece that a lot of doctors miss: supporting organ dysfunction.
 Let me explain.
 A patient comes in and has SIBO, iron-based anemia, adrenal fatigue, and Hashimoto’s (an autoimmune thyroid condition).
 If we just treated this person’s SIBO—let’s say we cut the FODMAPs and treated, attacked, and crowded out the SIBO—how would that patient do?

-- Supporting the adrenal’s ability to maintain a healthy cortisol rhythm as well as the amount of cortisol that may be needed
+- adrenal’s ability to maintain a healthy cortisol rhythm, as well as the amount of cortisol that may be needed

-- Supporting thyroid function, whether its natural desiccated thyroid or nutrients for thyroid conversion
+- thyroid function.
+Whether its natural desiccated thyroid or nutrients for thyroid conversion.

-- Supporting the digestive system, like HCl and enzymes to maintain protein and fat, and even bile salts support to maintain gallbladder production
+- digestive system, like HCl and enzymes to maintain protein and fat, and even bile salts support to maintain gallbladder production.

 It’s important to not just knock out the SIBO and its underlying infections but also to make sure all the organs are functioning optimally and the body is in balance because you’ll feel better faster.

 If you have SIBO or digestive symptoms and you want dig deeper into what the underlying cause may be, you may want to try the SIBO Solution—starve it, attack and kill it, crowd it out, and support the organ dysfunction.
 It’s important as well to choose the right natural supports to address the underlying infection.